krispayne/CIS-Settings/README.md

 ## CIS settings for Mac (~~10.9~~, 10.10, and 10.11)

+As of Oct 2017, I am attempting to migrate all of these settings to Config Profiles, rather than Bash or Python.
+These settings should be configurable via MDM and not set once and forget it.
+Setting via Bash is inevitably insecure, as anyone with Google can figure out how to change the settings back to whatever they want.
+Config profiles via MDM at least require considerable effort to remove.

 This is an attempt at checking off the list for auditing and remediating CIS Level 1 settings on an OS X installation.
 Some Level 2 sections are implemented as well, as they make sense in the two environments this has been used in.
 All Level 2 Scored coming soon.
 For now, the script defaults to Level 1.

 There are some elements of Level 2 that I consider to be important.
 These elements have been deemed Level 1.5 by me.
 You can now select `[-l|--level] [1, 1.5, 2]` when running the script.
 Defaults to Level 1.